aboriginalflag

 Summary

-In a lecture with a difference, members are invited into a rare dialogue between art and science, where conceptual boundaries are tested and reimagined.
+This lecture provides a rare dialogue between art and science, where conceptual boundaries are tested and reimagined.
 The event brings together a conceptual artist whose research-driven, interdisciplinary practice reflects critically and poetically on the materials and methodologies of science, and an esteemed scientist from Australia’s National Measurement Institute (NMI), responsible for shaping the nation’s physical measurement standards.

 Through their distinct yet intersecting perspectives, the speakers explore the poetics of precision, the aesthetics of data, and the human impulse to quantify and understand the world, offering a rich conversation that blurs the lines between empirical inquiry and artistic imagination.